JuliaGL/ModernGL.jl/README.md

 Credits go certainly to the OpenGL.jl ([rennis250](https://github.com/rennis250) && [o-jasper](https://github.com/o-jasper)) package, where I have all the OpenGL definitions from.
 Special thanks to rennis250 for all the support! :)

-Also, I have to thank for the constructive discussion on Julia-Users, where I got a good solution for the function pointer loading (final solution is from [vtjnash](https://github.com/vtjnash)).
+Also, I have to thank for the constructive discussion on Julia-Users, where I got a good solution for the function pointer loading (final solution was from [vtjnash](https://github.com/vtjnash) and got replaced by [aaalexandrov's](https://github.com/aaalexandrov/) solution which doubled the speed).